What’s the difference between a fertility specialist and an obgyn?

 When to see a fertility specialist and when to see an obgyn

 If you are pregnant or need an annual exam, you should make an appointment with your obgyn.
-But if you’ve been unable to conceive, you need to visit a fertility doctor.
+But if you’ve been unable to conceive after trying for more than 12 months (6 months if the woman is 35 or older), you need to visit a reproductive endocrinologist.
 Our San Antonio fertility doctors can diagnose the complex causes of infertility and develop an individualized treatment plan to help you have a child.

 Only a fertility specialist can provide the advanced treatments to help you grow your family.